quantify-os/quantify-scheduler/docs/user_guide.rst

 The quantum device and the device elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The knowledge of the system is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
+The knowledge of the system is described by the :class:`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` and :code:`DeviceElement`\s.
-The :code:`QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantities like cross talk, attenuation and calibrated cable-delays.
+The :class:`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantities like cross talk, attenuation and calibrated cable-delays.
-The :code:`QuantumDevice` also contains references to individual :code:`DeviceElement`\s, representations of elements on a device (e.g, a transmon qubit) containing the (calibrated) control-pulse parameters.
+The :class:`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` also contains references to individual :code:`DeviceElement`\s, representations of elements on a device (e.g, a transmon qubit) containing the (calibrated) control-pulse parameters.

-Because the :code:`QuantumDevice` and the :code:`DeviceElement`\s are an :class:`~qcodes.instrument.base.Instrument`, the parameters used to generate the configuration files can be easily managed and are stored in the snapshot containing the experiment's metadata.
+Because the :class:`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` and the :code:`DeviceElement`\s are an :class:`~qcodes.instrument.base.Instrument`, the parameters used to generate the configuration files can be easily managed and are stored in the snapshot containing the experiment's metadata.

 Experiment flow
 ~~~~~~~~~~~~~~~